Exploring Vacant Classes in Label-Skewed Federated Learning: Method

-Our empirical observations reveal a substantial decrease in class-wise accuracy for empty classes (such as categories 0, 1, 2, 4, 6, and 7) after the local update, as illustrated in Figure~\ref{fig: class-wise acc on client0} (b) and (c).
+Our empirical observations reveal a substantial decrease in class-wise accuracy for vacant classes (such as categories 0, 1, 2, 4, 6, and 7) after the local update, as illustrated in Figure~\ref{fig: class-wise acc on client0} (b) and (c).
 Notably, in specific cases (such as category 6), this accuracy even drops close to zero.
-Moreover, the updated class-wise accuracy for the minority classes (e.g., category 3) continues to display a notable decline, maintaining a significant gap compared to the IID scenario.
+The specific experimental setup and other analyses can be found in the technical appendix.
+By the way, we find the updated class-wise accuracy for the minority classes (e.g., category 3) continues to display a notable decline, maintaining a significant gap compared to the IID scenario.
+Through the analysis of the confusion matrix in Figure~\ref{fig: confusion}, we find that vacant and minority classes are still frequently misclassified as majority classes.
 Thus, we aim to develop different objectives to alleviate these two issues, respectively.